Gautam-Galada/DONNA/README.md

 Introduction
 ------------
 DonaDev is a project that integrates a neural network training framework with Telegram, allowing users to control and interact with the training process through a Telegram bot.
 It supports common datasets like MNIST and CIFAR-10, as well as custom datasets provided by the user.
+It also provides on-fly data collector.

 Features
 --------